 I tried that and burned a good 5 years trying to make freelancing work in the combat sports niche.
 The whole time I was turning my back on my background in healthcare and missing out on a really lucrative opportunity and faster freedom from employment.

 Figuring the exact twist on your experience can take some time and is definitely NOT something you should do alone.
-If you want some input, consider using your free trial month in the BF Academy to swing by the Skype group and talk with me and other community members (you’re free to stay forever even if you don’t join.)
+If you want some input, consider swinging by the BF community boards to talk with me and other community members.

 Value is everything in freelancing (and it’s getting that way in employment too).

 Leading with value in your marketing emails, website content, pitches, and even networking introductions is a great way to make $75/hr an easy decision for your prospects.